-The world is tied together by many bonds--economic, diplomatic and human--and because of technological advances in transportation and communication, an increasing number of Americans rely on the knowledge of a foreign language.
+The world is tied together by many bonds--economic, diplomatic and human--and because of technological advances in transportation and communication, an increasing number of Americans rely on the knowledge of a second or foreign language.
 Concentrated study of the languages and cultures of other nations contributes significantly to the improvement of international relations.

 Check the Dictionary of Occupational Titles under section 137 for additional related careers.